 Any complaints regarding eligibility of entries shall be filed in writing.
 Before any exhibitor is disqualified, he/she will be granted the right to meet with the Fair Board regarding the potential disqualification.
-If a market animal dies during the Fair, or is condemned by meat inspection as a result of tampering, the exhibitor must refund the sale buyer the current stockyard value.
+If a market animal dies during the Fair, or is condemned by meat inspection, the exhibitor must refund the sale buyer the current stockyard value or supply an equivalent animal in replacement.